How To Paint a Beehive

 If you have artistic tendencies, I envy you!
 I have a hard time drawing a straight line with a ruler.
 If you are like me, consider using stencils to embellish your painted bee hives.

 Beyond having decorations that appeal to you, hives with designs on the front can help bees find their way back to the correct hive.
-But this is optional – not a must do.
+This means less drifting bees but it is optional.

 Placing your hive up off the ground on a hive stand will prolong the life of your wooden-ware and help with pests (such as ants getting in your hive).